 Child Sexual Abuse

-What is it?
+What is Child Sexual Abuse?

 Sexual abuse is mainly used to describe behavior toward children and teens, not adults.
 Sexual abuse can include many different things, from touching a victim in a sexual manner to forcing a victim to touch the perpetrator in a sexual way, to making a victim look at sexual body parts or watch sexual activity.

-3 Reasons Why it Matters
+3 Reasons Why Child Sexual Abuse Matters

 - It intrinsically shapes how one experiences trust, safety, and relationships.